 | In a smaller city or suburb | Hinge+ improves visibility meaningfully |

-| Already getting matches but want more | Hinge+ at the 6-month rate ($16/mo) is solid ROI |
+| Already getting matches but want more | Hinge+ can help, but confirm the current checkout quote first |

 | Primarily looking for casual dating | Tinder or Bumble will serve you better |

-Overall score: 4.2 / 5 โ Best relationship-focused app for under-35s.
+Overall score: 4.2 / 5 — Best relationship-focused app for under-35s.
 Free tier is unusually generous.

 What Makes Hinge Different in 2026